 Prenatal yoga teacher trainings have been growing in popularity for well over the past decade.
-But unfortunately, in depth Postnatal Yoga and Baby and Me education has lagged behind, leaving teachers feeling unprepared to properly lead these classes.
+But unfortunately, in depth Postnatal Yoga education has lagged behind, leaving teachers feeling unprepared to properly lead these classes.

 Teachers will learn how to properly assess for diastasis and breathing techniques to encourage proper usage of these muscles so we don’t inadvertently cause further damage.